 The Diamond Beach on Nusa Penida Island is dangerously beautiful (or beautifully dangerous?).
-It’s the first beach we visited on the island and we couldn’t help but fall in love with it.
+It was the first beach we visited on the island and we couldn’t help but fall in love with it.
 It was love at first sight, I’d say.

 From the top, the views are truly mesmerizing.
 And it could also be dizzying for those with vertigo.